mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/README.md

 3. Clinical Workflow Integration
 4. FDA Preparation

-## Exploratory Data Analysis

-The goal of this project, upon it´s completion, is to be able to:
+## The goal of this project, upon it´s completion, is to be able to:

 - recommend appropriate imaging modalities for common clinical applications of 2D medical imaging
 - perform exploratory data analysis (EDA) on medical imaging data to inform model training and explain model performance